AssignPrimeIdentity/lexer/README.md

 [![Δ(19 vs 18)](https://user-images.githubusercontent.com/36441664/107478328-de69fe00-6bab-11eb-8d5f-7517c94b7299.png)](https://commons.wikimedia.org/wiki/File:RiemannZeta_Zeros.svg)

+> This is a polar plot of the first 20 non-trivial Riemann zeta function zeros (including Gram points along the critical line (1/2+iζ) for real values of ζ from 0 to 50.
+The consecutive zeros have **50 red plot points** between each with zeros identified by magenta concentric rings (scaled to show the relative distance between their values of t) _(Source: [Wikipedia](https://commons.wikimedia.org/wiki/File:RiemannZeta_Zeros.svg))_.

+Now let's discuss about what is correlation between the power of 168 with this 50 plots.

 ## Next Target: Tabulate Prime by 618

 Within this development we will discuss about the interconnection between 168 and 618.
 Our pre-release has mapped the primes to π(1000)=168 as the main lexer.
 So the next target is about 618 as the main parser